Internal Security Act (Singapore): Other offences

 A person inside or outside a security area who knows or has reasonable cause to believe that another person has committed an offence under Part III of the ISA, or has information about the present or intended movements or whereabouts of another person whom they know or have reasonable cause to believe to be a terrorist, but who fails to report the matter to a police officer, commits an offence punishable by imprisonment for up to ten years.
 However, if the person voluntarily gives full information to a police officer before being accused of or charged with an offence, they will not be convicted.
 It is also an offence to attempt to commit an offence under Part III; to assist someone that one knows or has reasonable cause to believe has committed an offence to prevent, hinder or interfere with that person's arrest, trial or punishment; or generally to contravene or fail to comply with any provision of Part III or any order made, direction given or requirement imposed under Part III, or to abet any contravention or failure by another person.

 Miscellaneous provisions

-The final part of the ISA, Part IV, contains various miscellaneous provisions.
-Some notable provisions are described in this section.

 A police officer is entitled to use such force as is reasonably necessary in the circumstances, including lethal weapons: